pedrovt/so/README.md

 # Operating Systems

-Mestrado Integrado em Engenharia de Computadores e Telemática | Universidade de Aveiro
+MSc in Computer and Telematics Engineering  | University of Aveiro

 pedrovt 2018-2019